Is prevention the key to being one of the most efficient healthcare systems?

 A platform designed for Population Health Management and Precision Medicine

 Can we take a step in the right direction?
-Orion Health’s Amadeus is the platform for Population Health Management and Precision Medicine.
+Orion Health’s Orchestral is the platform for Population Health Management and Precision Medicine.
 It aggregates all types of health data, from both traditional and non-traditional sources in one rich repository.

 The next blog in our series of the 4Ps of Precision Medicine will focus on an example of Preventative Medicine in action.